-We a both silver refiners and gold refiners and precious metals recovererd by All Waste Matters are usually done so using the Phyrolysis method which solidifies noble-metalliferous metals, melting them to become cider and then pouring which finally separates the precious metals.
+We are both silver refiners and gold refiners and precious metals recovered by All Waste Matters are usually done so using the Phyrolysis method which solidifies noble-metalliferous metals, melting them to become cider and then pouring which finally separates the precious metals.

 During these uncertain economic times investors have fallen back to the more stable commodities market, with precious metal prices (Gold and Silver in particular) rocketing as a result.

 It is also important for manufacturers to be aware of procedures in their processes which may generate precious metal scrap suitable for recycling.
 By using All Waste Matters as your precious metal refiner you may be able to turn these seemingly insignificant scraps into profit for your company.